Ilanchz/Spoofy/README.md

 const clientSecret = " Spotify API client id which will be obtained after registering " const redirectUri = " The Url to redirect back to your web app or endpoint ";

+or

+Use Environment variables to store the API keys and passwords (Recommended)

 Dependencies:
     "axios": "^1.4.0",
+    "dotenv": "^16.3.1",
     "express": "^4.18.2",
+    "ffmpeg": "^0.0.4",
     "googleapis": "^126.0.0",
     "youtube-exec": "^1.0.4"

-NPM install all the packages
+npm install all the packages

 Base64 Decoding and Encoding:
 https://www.base64encode.org/